alerch97/Reinforcement-Learning-controller-for-a-DC-motor/README.md

 <img width="361" alt="image" src="https://github.com/alerch97/Reinforcement-Learning-controller-for-a-DC-motor/assets/152506794/71ea8819-dcb6-46c0-9636-9d51ab798c94">

 ## Further steps
+- Training with a completely randomised profile of target angular velocities every (change after a defined short period of time)
 - Behaviour of the RL-agent for disturbance (here load torque $M_I$)
+- Impact of the time discretisation size
 - Implementation of the RL-agent as a controller for a test bench
 - Comparison to conventional control design
 - Impact of sensor quality (sampling rate and accuracy) and actuator (PWM signal)